somaz94/terraform-bigquery-googlesheet/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.